Innocent9712/project-pepper/README.md

 # project-pepper
-We'll get back to this

 ## **For Devs**
 run npm install

 Make sure mysql is installed locally or remotely on port 3306 and you have a user login credential.

-Then create db if it doesn't exist yest by running ./createdb.sh -h <mysql_host> -u <mysql_user> --password <mysql_password>
+Then create db if it doesn't exist yet by running ./createdb.sh -h <mysql_host> -u <mysql_user> --password <mysql_password>

 from the root of the project